Madan7628/demo-repo/README.md

 # demo-repo
-this is a demo file to build repo
+this is a demo file for git & github.